Shirley Chisholm: Later terms

-At the same time, Chisholm was aware of how much of second-wave feminism in the United States focused on the concerns of middle-class white women, such as the adoption of the term "Ms." At the 1973 convention of the National Women's Political Caucus, Chisholm said that "women of color" were faced with "double discrimination" that especially affected them economically, and that the women's movement needed to make changes to better reflect such women and their concerns.
-Scholar Julie Gallagher has written that Chisholm's pressure in this regard did make some difference in the focus of the women's movement during subsequent years in the 1970s.
+At the same time, Chisholm was aware of how much of second-wave feminism in the United States focused on the concerns of middle-class white women, such as the adoption of the term "Ms." At the 1973 convention of the National Women's Political Caucus, Chisholm said that "women of color" were faced with "double discrimination" that especially affected them economically, and that the women's movement needed to make changes to reflect better such women and their concerns.
+Scholar Julie Gallagher has written that Chisholm's pressure in this regard did make some difference in the focus of the women's movement later in the 1970s.

-Chisholm's first marriage ended in a divorce that was granted on February 4, 1977, in the Dominican Republic.
-Later that year, on November 26, she married Arthur Hardwick, Jr., a former New York State Assemblyman whom Chisholm had known when they both served in that body and who was now a Buffalo, New York liquor-store owner.
-The ceremony was held in a Buffalo area hotel.
-She indicated that, while her legal name was now Hardwick, she would continue to use Chisholm in politics.
+Chisholm's first marriage ended in a divorce, which was granted on February 4, 1977, in the Dominican Republic.
+Later that year, on November 26, she married Arthur Hardwick Jr., a former New York State Assemblyman whom Chisholm had known when they both served in that body and who was now a Buffalo, New York, liquor-store owner.
+The ceremony was held in a Buffalo-area hotel.
+She indicated that while her legal name was now Hardwick, she would continue to use Chisholm in politics.
 She began spending some of her time in Buffalo, which brought some political criticism that she was being inattentive to her district.